 - 3 Best Rental Accommodation Tips for Snowbirds in Canada, North America And Northern Europe

 Who is a Snowbird?

 A snowbird is a person that spends the winter in a warmer climate, sometimes also called wintering.
 In a layman language, the humankind of snowbirds may be referred to as a half-back or a winter Texan.
 However, if you want to be politically correct, you should refer to them as "winter visitors".

-Typically, Canadians, Americans and Europeans all living in the colder north are a large population of snowbirds who want to temporarily escape the harsh weather of the northern winter to a warmer climate down south.
-Over time, snowbirds tend to spend more time out of their permanent homes up north in a more sunny region, and often times, some of them even switch their permanent residences, spending more time in the warmer regions down south and travelling back only a few times per year.
+Typically, Canadians, Americans, and Europeans all living in the colder north are a large population of snowbirds who want to temporarily escape the harsh weather of the northern winter to a warmer climate down south.
+Over time, snowbirds tend to spend more time out of their permanent homes up north in a more sunny region, and oftentimes, some of them even switch their permanent residences, spending more time in the warmer regions down south and traveling back only a few times per year.

 It is reasonable enough for people over a certain age to be snowbirds.
-Imagine shovelling snow and slipping on the ice, it can be physically straining and life-changing.
-Therefore, moving to warmer regions makes more sense, because those warmer climates are not only safe, they are also kinder to the bones, body’s aches and pains.
+Imagine shoveling snow and slipping on the ice, it can be physically straining and life-changing.
+Therefore, moving to warmer regions makes more sense, because those warmer climates are not only safe, they are also kinder to the bones, body's aches, and pains.

 How do Snowbirds Find Rentals